CONDITIONS OF SITE HIRE

 In the event of blankets being soiled, they should be properly cleaned and laundered in time for the next hirer.

-All deficiencies should be reported to the Battalion representative.
-The Bromley representative will make checks on handover.
+All deficiencies should be reported to the Camp Site representative.
+The Camp Site representative will make checks on handover.

 These will be wired for electric light and equipment consuming no more than 2 kilowatts in total.
 Should you wish to use electrical equipment in the marquee please use the socket(s) provided and ensure all items connected to them have been fully PAT tested and have full earth leakage protection.